oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     </copy>
     ```

-    **Note:** Since there are two statements that need to be run should use the "Run Script" button rather than the "Run Statement" button.
+    **Note:** There are multiple statements that need to be run so you should use the "Run Script" button rather than the "Run Statement" button.

     ![query doc_chunks](images/query_doc.png " ")